-It felt like just yesterday we released Cycle 8, which was packed full of good stuff like iOS 10 and Android N. I wrote a full blog on how to prepare your machines for Cycle 8, and I figure since today we released Cycle 9 it would be a good time to refresh it!
+It felt like just yesterday we released Cycle 8, which was packed full of good stuff like iOS 10 and Android N. I wrote a full blog post on how to prepare your machines for Cycle 8, and I figure since today we released Cycle 9 it would be a good time to refresh it!

 1.)
 Install the latest JDK 1.8 x64 (currently 8u121)